 Co‐operative (co‐op)

-Co-operative, or co-op, is a unique form of real estate ownership.
+A co-operative, or co-op, is a unique form of real estate ownership.
 In a co-op, a corporation or association owns the building, and individuals purchase shares to occupy a specific unit.
+Unlike in condominiums or single-family homes where owners hold title to their units, co-op residents are both shareholders and tenants.

 Co-ops have a multifaceted impact on the real estate market.
 They provide more affordable housing options compared to condos, making them attractive in high-demand urban areas.
 The financial barrier to entry is lower, as purchasers only need to acquire shares.
 Co-ops also have stricter admission criteria, contributing to a more stable community.